C2SM-RCM/emiproc/joss/paper.md

 In the effort to reduce air pollution and greenhouse gas concentrations, emission inventories are created by countries and regions to estimate the magnitude of emissions and the share of individual source sectors.
 Modellers use these inventories to simulate the atmospheric transport and processing of the emitted species to compute their distribution and potential impact on the environment.
-The simulations are often compared with measurements to control if the declared emissions and their trends are consistent with the observed changes in the atmosphere, establishing the correctness of the inventories.
+The simulations are often compared with measurements to control if the declared emissions and their trends are consistent with the observed changes in the atmosphere, improving the confidence in the inventories.

 Inventories are created in multiple different formats and resolutions, which makes it difficult to compare and use them in atmospheric transport models.